Adventure Pinball: Forgotten Island: Gameplay

 A pinball about to be launched into play on the first level of the game, Ooga's House.
 A pinball multiplier can be seen to the left, which ultimately earns the player more lives.

 The game uses Unreal Engine 1 which was previously only used for first-person shooter games.
 The game is rendered in 3-D and has both a story mode consisting of 9 levels, where no actual pinball tables exist and a table mode.
 Most of the levels must be unlocked by completing other levels.
 There are hidden areas in the story mode to earn bonus points, and they also feature power-ups to help the player progress throughout the game.

+The game has three difficulty settings which adjust the number of balls that can be played.

 Attempting to complete a goal in story mode involving Waterbugs, one of its unique features and differences from previous pinball games.

-Rather than the standard pinball format, players were able to roam around a small world known as "The Forgotten Island".
-It also featured monsters and insects to eliminate or bypass while playing in story mode.
+Rather than the standard pinball format, players are able to roam around a small world known as "The Forgotten Island".
+It also features creatures such as pterodactyls or a Yeti to eliminate or bypass while playing in story mode.

 Story mode features unique gems to collect throughout the levels for special power-ups.
 A ruby gem is found here in a mushroom cave.

 In addition to the instruction manual, a booklet is provided with the Windows version of the game that includes a short story in the appearance of the main character's personal journal.